 I used to have a website with a couple of pages dedicated to the Border Terrier.
 Some of the search strings that resulted in hits on my pages were very interesting: “do border terriers have different coat textures”; “border terrier ungroomed”; “controloing & restraining while groomming border terrier”; “ive shaved my border terrier to his under coat help”.
 My my.

-After 6 years’ experience I can tell you for a fact it doesn’t matter one jot what you do to your Border Terrier’s coat.
+After almost 11 years’ experience I can tell you for a fact it doesn’t matter one jot how you manage your Border Terrier’s coat.
 Really.
-But if you want to keep your clothes, carpets and furniture from being horrendously plastered in wiry hairs that weave their way into fabric I’d definitely recommend using a professional hair trimmer.
+But if you want to keep your clothes, carpets and furniture from being horrendously plastered in wiry hairs that weave their way into what you’re wearing I’d definitely recommend using a professional hair trimmer.
 Wahl is a good make.